rahul1368/newsletter-service/README.md

 1. **Create Topics** - Define newsletter topics (e.g., "Tech News", "Product Updates")
 2. **Add Subscribers** - Add email addresses to the system
-3. **Subscribe Users** - Associate subscribers with topics
+3. **Subscribe Users** - Associate subscribers with topics they want to receive
 4. **Create Content** - Create content with a scheduled send time and associate it with a topic
-5. **Automatic Sending** - The system automatically sends content to all subscribers of that topic at the scheduled time
+5. **Automatic Scheduling** - When content is created, a job is automatically scheduled in BullMQ (Redis) for the specified time
+6. **Automatic Sending** - At the scheduled time, the EmailProcessor automatically:
+   - Fetches all active subscribers for the content's topic
+   - Sends personalized emails via Resend API
+   - Logs each email delivery attempt in EmailLog
+   - Updates content status to "sent" or "failed"

+**Key Features:**
+- ✅ Automatic email scheduling with BullMQ
+- ✅ Email delivery tracking and logging
+- ✅ Retry mechanism for failed emails
+- ✅ Topic-based subscription management
+- ✅ Content protection (cannot modify/delete sent content)

 ## Usage Guide